-When Surgeons Are Abrasive To Coworkers, Patients' Health May Suffer
+When Surgeons Are Abrasive To Co-Workers, Patients' Health May Suffer

 "There's truly a safety benefit to professional behavior," Stulberg says.
 For instance, he says, "nurses may be more likely to speak up about breaks in sterile technique if the physician is more receptive to them speaking up."
 But, he adds, if the surgeon is "yelling all the time," those same nurses might not say anything.

-The study's limitations, including its relatively small sample size and the subjective nature of coworkers' reports, don't diminish the significance of the results, he says.
+The study's limitations, including its relatively small sample size and the subjective nature of co-workers' reports, don't diminish the significance of the results, he says.

 Dr. William Cooper, the study's corresponding author and a professor of pediatrics and health policy at Vanderbilt University Medical Center, says the findings' consistency surprised him.
 "It was a strong increase," he says.
 "If you had more reports [of unprofessional behavior], your patients were more likely to do worse."